Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Principles.md

 ### Ask the Oracle, but Trust Your Instincts
 Oracles are a valuable tool for solo play, but don’t let them replace your own storytelling instincts.
 If it’s dramatic, fits the fiction, and pushes your story forward, make it happen.
 Use oracles when you don’t have an immediate answer to a question, or when triggered by a match.

-The Pay the Price random table (page 105), in particular, isn’t something you should roll on for every failure.
+The [[Pay the Price]] random table, in particular, isn’t something you should roll on for every failure.
 Note the first option in this move: “Make the most obvious negative outcome happen.”
 Let the result of your failed moves flow from the fiction.
 Make the occasional oracle roll for added uncertainty and surprise.
 ### Let it All Fall Apart
 As a solo player, you have control over the challenges you face and the outcomes of your actions.
 Don’t let this control keep you from missing out on dramatic opportunities.
 A great story requires adversity.
 Failure makes success meaningful.
 When in doubt, err on the side of the dramatic, even (and especially) when it turns your character’s life upside down or takes your story in an unplanned direction.